 Some time in the early 2000s the latter of these smiths, Pearce, leveraged his popularity and cooperated with Hanwei to produce a signature line of European longswords designed to be affordable for entry level test cutting, which is the Hanwei Tinker Pearce Longsword line that is still widely purchased.
 In the early days of HEMA, unsharpened blades with capped or cut points were also used by some HEMA swordfighters for steel on steel sparring.
 This usage of the Tinker Pearce longswords as steel sparring swords was before the widespread available of modern produced federschwert swords, which are the most common type of training sword used for HEMA longsword today.
 As such the Hanwei Tinker Pearce longsword has a place in the modern history of the HEMA movement and some veterans of the community are still sentimental about it.

 As mentioned earlier in this article, Kingston Arms is an alias for Hanwei and this model of sword is often sold under this brand label.
 It is easiest to assume any Kingston Arms produced sword is the identical model as a Hanwei sword, because it is.
-This is why we do not recommend these weapons on our website for use in HEMA.

 It is important to understand the problem is not that the swords are Chinese in origin.
 In actuality some of the most affordable and best swords produced in the world are manufactured in the city of Longquan.
 Presently, the majority of swords in the world are produced in Longquan, the other major hubs of modern sword production being in Solingen, Germany and Toledo, Spain.
 The vast majority of all cutlery in the world is produced in these three cities, and swords are classified as a form of cutlery.
 Granted, the overwhelming majority of swords produced in these cities are decorative wall hangers not produced for the rigors of blade to blade contact and will easily break but nevertheless these are the main cities where swords of all quality levels are manufactured today.